marijnh/Eloquent-JavaScript/10_modules.md

 By default, you own the ((copyright)) to the code you write, and other people may use it only with your permission.
-But because some people are just nice, and because publishing good software can help make you a little bit famous among programmers, many packages are published under a ((license)) that explicitly allows other people to use it.
+But because some people are just nice and because publishing good software can help make you a little bit famous among programmers, many packages are published under a ((license)) that explicitly allows other people to use it.